 Your message has been sent.
 We will contact you shortly if your message requires a response.

-If you have questions or concerns about i-CAT® scans or 3D imaging, please contact our office.
+If you have any questions or concerns about cephalometric X-rays, please ask your dentist.